NREL/energyplus-web-gh/README.md

 ## Build and Deploy

-Run `ng deploy` to build the project and push the build to the `gh-pages` branch on GitHub.
-The build artifacts will be stored in the `dist/` directory.
+The site is deployed automatically to the gh-pages branch via GitHub actions.
+When you are code updates, simply merge them into the main branch and GitHub will take care of the rest.

 ## Running unit tests